21.3 C

 Who Truly Exited the Aircraft

-Those departing Air Force One following the president were not Melania, 56, but Eric, 42, Trump’s second son, and his partner Lara, 43 — herself a Fox News employee.
+Those departing Air Force One following the president were not Melania, 56, but Eric, 42, Trump’s second son, and his wife Lara, 43 — herself a Fox News employee.
 This family link made the broadcast error all the more awkward.
 The first lady’s office released a statement confirming that “First Lady Melania Trump is not traveling this time.”

 Psychologist Dr. Tracy King theorized that the first lady’s limited travel could represent a calculated decision — one that “restricts her visibility to public observation, lessens her involvement in the ongoing political narrative, and ensures her appearances hold greater significance.”